What is the MA Thesis?

 Whether you complete an academic thesis or a professional one, the project will be the centerpiece of your MAPSS year.
 Some students do their research and write the thesis in the Winter Quarter; most, however, do their research in the Winter Quarter and write the thesis in the Spring Quarter.
 About 20% of our students graduate in June, the rest graduate in August.

-Your faculty sponsor may be any University of Chicago faculty member you can interest in your project, no matter whether that person teaches in the Social Sciences, in the Humanities, the Physical Sciences, the Biological Sciences, or in one of our professional schools (Public Policy, Law, SSA, Divinity, Business).
+If you complete an academic thesis, your faculty supervisor will be any University of Chicago faculty member you can interest in your project, no matter whether that person teaches in the Social Sciences, Humanities, Physical Sciences, Biological Sciences, or in one of our professional schools (Public Policy, Law, Social Service, Divinity, and Business).
 Over 250 faculty members from around the University have supervised MAPSS MA theses in the last two years alone.

 Your MAPSS preceptor also evaluates your paper, after organizing your MA proposal-writing workshop in January and meeting regularly with you to assist in the development, drafting, and execution of your project.

-If I don’t get my thesis done by the end of spring quarter, do I have to keep paying tuition to the University until it’s finished?
+If I don’t finish my MA thesis by the end of spring quarter, do I have to keep paying tuition?

 No. You have nine courses required for your degree (three per quarter on a full-time basis) and after that you pay no further tuition.
 Our MAPSS faculty remain available to you for thesis supervision and evaluation, until your degree is completed.